-Georgetown Research LLC is an independent private research, political risk, and intelligence company based in Washington, DC.
+Georgetown Research LLC is an independent boutique private research and intelligence company based in Washington, DC.
 Its president and founder is J. Michael Waller, Ph.D., a former Annenberg Professor of International Communication.

-Georgetown Research assembles ad hoc teams of scholars, researchers, analysts, and writers to produce relevant, actionable products.
+It assembles ad hoc teams of scholars, researchers, analysts, and writers to produce relevant, actionable products.
 Georgetown Research releases some of its work in the public interest.